 On the retail side, your Company is targeting additional 40-50

-cities/Geographical Areas (GAs) through its subsidiary and JVs for City
+cities/Geographical Areas (GAs) through its subsidiary and joint

-Gas Distribution (CGD) in the coming few years.
+ventures (JVs) for city gas distribution (CGD) in the coming few years.

-In the downstream segment, your Company aspires to be among the top
+In the downstream segment, your Company aspires to be amongst the top

 petrochemical players in the country by expanding existing capacities,